-In this tutorial you will learn how to make your personal Christmas card.
+In this tutorial you'll learn how to make your own personal Christmas card.
 December is right around the corner and it’s almost time to wish everyone a Merry Christmas so why not make your own unique card?

-Especially if this is the first time you draw your own typography its best to practice.
+If this is the first time you're drawing your own calligraphy, it's best to practice.
 You can use a brush and watercolor or gouache, I prefer to use a felt tip brush pen (Tombow, Copic or Koi are the ones I use).
-Draw the letters out separately and practice the line thickness, this is the most important part of making an esthetically pleasing image.
-Keep in mind, when you go up = less pressure on the pen/thinner line, when you go down = more pressure/thick line.
-Last pointers are to use round shapes and keep it playful.
+Draw the letters out separately and practice the line thickness, this is the most important part of making an aesthetically pleasing image.
+Keep in mind, when you go up = less pressure on the pen/thinner line, when you go down = more pressure/thicker line.
+Another tip is to use round shapes and keep it playful.

 If this is too difficult you can always use a font, for example Bromello has a similar style.
-I prefer to start with the longest word, in this case its Christmas because then I know where to place the shorter word ‘Merry’.
-Draw a wide arc, it helps you align the text and gives more dynamic to the design.
-Sketch out the text on top.
+I prefer to start with the longest word, in this case it's Christmas because then I know where to place the shorter word ‘Merry’.
+Draw a wide arch, it'll help you align the text and makes the design more dynamic.
+Sketch the text on top.

-Now ‘Christmas is sketched, it’s easier to determine the middle, so you can sketch ‘Merry” centered above.
+Now "Christmas" is sketched, it’s easier to see where the middle is, so you can sketch ‘Merry” centered above.

 Open Illustrator and create a new document of 21 x 15 cm, an average postcard size.
-But if you would like to make a smaller of bigger postcard then you can change the values here.
+But if you'd like to make a smaller or bigger postcard then you can change the values here.

-Copy the text and illustrations from Photoshop and paste it into the Illustrator file, you can do this by selecting the whole artboard with Command+A, copy Command+C and paste in Illustrator with Command+V. Or if you prefer you can save the file as a jpeg (Command+S) in Photoshop and place the image in Illustrator (File>Place).
+Copy the text and illustrations from Photoshop and paste them onto the Illustrator file, you can do this by selecting the whole artboard with Command+A, copy Command+C and paste in Illustrator with Command+V. Or if you prefer, you can save the file as a jpeg (Command+S) in Photoshop and place the image in Illustrator (File>Place).

 The image is probably bigger than the artboard but that isn’t a problem.
 Scale the image to the size of the artboard and click on Image Trace > Black and white logo>Ok.

-While having the image selected click on Image Trace Panel and drag the Treshold slider down, right up to the moment the shapes are ‘breaking’.
-The lower the Treshold, the more details you maintain, in this case the Treshold is set to 110 because otherwise the letters aren’t connecting anymore.
-Corners to 10% to create softer and rounder shapes.
-Noise to 15pt for adding more details from the sketch.
-And tick the box, Ignore white.
+While selecting the image, click on Image Trace Panel and drag the Threshold slider down, right up to the point the shapes seem to "break".
+The lower the Threshold, the more details you maintain, in this case the Threshold is set to 110 because otherwise the letters won't connect anymore.
+Set the Corners to 10% to create softer and rounder shapes.
+Set the Noise to 15pt to add more details from the sketch.
+And tick the box: Ignore white.
 Close the window to confirm.

 Click on Expand right above the artboard and you’ll see that the illustrations and text will be outlined.
 This is a fast way of converting the illustrations into a vector shape, but the best way is to trace the shapes by hand with the Pen Tool.
 But using Image Trace for converting is the easiest and fastest way and fits with the type of style we’re going to use today.

-You’ll notice that everything is traced in blue and that even the edges of the original image have their own outlines (the square box), this layer you can delete by using the Direct Selection Tool or using Shortcut A. Click on the image and press Delete.
+You’ll notice that everything is traced in blue and that even the edges of the original image have their own outlines (the square box), you can delete this layer by using the Direct Selection Tool or using the Shortcut A. Click on the image and press Delete.

-Create a new artboard by selecting the Artboard Tool or Shortcut Shift+O, click and drag until you’ve got the right size (big enough to place all the elements).
+Create a new artboard by selecting the Artboard Tool or using the shortcut: Shift+O. Click and drag until you’ve got the right size (big enough to place all the elements).
 Select all the objects, select with the Select Tool (Shortcut V) and place all the elements on the new artboard.

 Use the Direct Selection Tool (Shortcut V) and drag out one of the corners while holding Shift+Alt, to make the text bigger.
 Select Align above the artboard and click on Horizontal Align Center and Vertical Align Center.